Board of Directors

 Catherine Richardson has spent 30 years working in the quality and technical areas of New Zealand’s two major fresh fruit industries, Kiwifruit and Pipfruit.
 She was a member of the small team that developed the initial quality system that has underpinned the internationally successful NZ Kiwifruit industry and played a key role in a number of significant industry development initiatives including the introduction of Integrated Pest Management programme throughout the industry.
 She then moved to the Pipfruit industry as National Technical Manager for the NZ Apple and Pear Marketing Board where she was responsible for the Board’s substantial research program and quality management program.

-In 2009, after several years travelling and living in UK, Catherine returned to the Kiwifruit Industry as Quality Manager for Zespri International Ltd, leading a team responsible for understanding the requirements of customers in over 60 different countries and ensuring that Zespri product meets these needs.
+In 2009, after several years travelling and living in UK, Catherine returned to the Kiwifruit Industry as Market and Quality Assurance Manager for Zespri International Ltd, leading a team responsible for understanding the requirements of customers in over 60 different countries and ensuring that Zespri product meets these needs.
 She is passionate about the fresh fruit industry and the importance of constantly striving to provide consumers with fruit that is safe, sound, sustainable and, above all, provides an outstanding eating experience.

 Roger Gilbertson is the Technical Manager (Market Access & Regulatory Affairs) for Pipfruit New Zealand and consults to a range of businesses in the fresh produce sector.
 Roger has worked at the forefront of New Zealand horticulture and the broader plants industry for nearly 30 years since graduating with a Bachelor of Agricultural Science (Honours) in the late 1980s.